 This form should be completed to indicate which program of study you intend to complete.
 You can choose from master's and doctoral programs.

-TA Application (If Necessary)
+TA Application (Optional)

 Students interested in completing an assistantship should complete the Teaching Assistant Application.

 In addition to the requirements for graduate students, international students have some additional requirements.

 Students applying from other countries should submit either their Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) Scores.
 The recommended minimum scores provided by the Graduate School are: